Switch to nesto | Get up to $4,300* cashback

 *Toronto rates

-When you’re comparing rates from banks like RBC Royal Bank, and the other Canadian Big Five banks, you’re generally talking about conventional lenders, who have some of the lowest rates available compared to private and other alternative lenders.
+When you compare rates from banks like RBC Royal Bank and the other Canadian Big 5 banks, you’re generally talking about conventional lenders, who have some of the lowest rates available compared to private and other alternative lenders.
 (There are a range of different lender types in Canada).

-When you’re looking for the best rate, A-lenders like nesto and the Big Five update their rates regularly based on changes in the Bank of Canada’s key interest rate.
-Ultimately, you want to go for the lowest rate possible, since a lower interest rate could save you thousands over the lifetime of your mortgage.
+When you’re looking for the best rate, A lenders like nesto and the Big 5 update their rates regularly based on changes in the Bank of Canada’s key interest rate.
+Ultimately, you want to go for the lowest rate possible since a lower interest rate could save you thousands over the lifetime of your mortgage.
 The best way to compare rates is to check out multiple lenders at once and see what’s available.
-You also want to make sure you find a mortgage solution that works for your situation, and here it helps to know the pros and cons of fixed versus variable rate mortgages, and other different types of mortgages in Canada.
+You also want to make sure you find a mortgage solution that works for your situation, and here, it helps to know the pros and cons of fixed versus variable rate mortgages and other different types of mortgages in Canada.

 Finally, if you’ve found a rate from a lender other than nesto, we guarantee that we’ll match or beat it, or you could get $500.
 Learn more about nesto’s low rate guarantee.

 As Canada’s largest bank, RBC Royal Bank has a unique history.
-RBC started off as The Merchants Bank of Halifax in 1864, then continued to grow throughout the years across Canada and globally.
+RBC started as The Merchants Bank of Halifax in 1864 and continued to grow throughout the years across Canada and globally.

 • Listed on the Toronto Stock Exchange: TSE: RY